virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

         "ORDER_ID_4321"

 userId
-    *String* - An anonymous user id uniquely identifying a customer of the retailer.
+    *String* - An anonymous user id uniquely identifying a customer.
     Could be the database id, either plaintext or hashed, or the hashed email address of the user.

     Examples::